muratk5n/thirdwave/en/2022/02/h2-metal-hydrides.md

 Scientists have discovered a new material that could hold the key to unlocking the potential of hydrogen powered vehicles.

-As the world looks towards a gradual move away from fossil fuel powered cars and trucks, greener alternative technologies are being explored, such as electric battery powered vehicles.
+As the world looks towards a gradual move away from dirty fuel powered cars and trucks, greener alternative technologies are being explored, such as electric battery powered vehicles.